Bifurcations and nonlinear dynamics of the follower force model for active filaments: Follower Force Model

 \subsection{Simulation Parameters}

 In this paper, the segment length is $\Delta L = 2.2a$ and the bending modulus is taken to be equal to the twist modulus, $K_B=K_T$.
+We justify this choice, and discuss the effect of varying the twist modulus on our results, in Appendix \ref{appen:twist}.
 We investigate the effect of varying two non-dimensional parameters; the nondimensional follower force, $f,$ as defined in Eq (\ref{eq:followerforce_BC}), and the aspect ratio, $\alpha = L/a$.
 The aspect ratio is adjusted while keeping the bending modulus fixed, corresponding to varying the filament length.
 This results in changing the hydrodynamic response to the filament, while keeping its elastic response fixed.
 All timescales are reported with respect to the filament's relaxation time, $\tau$, the characteristic timescale associated with a bent filament returning to its undeformed configuration.
+We note that the relaxation time varies with the aspect ratio.
 We obtain this timescale numerically as described in Appendix \ref{appen:relaxation_timescale}.